tenbits/hardhat/docs/chai-matchers/reference.md

   .withArgs(100);
 ```

-Check the `.withArgs` matcher entry to learn more.
+See the [`.withArgs`](#withargs) matcher entry to learn more.

 ## Balance change

-These matchers can be used to assert how the balance in ether or in some ERC20 token of a given address changed after the given transaction.
+These matchers can be used to assert how a given transaction affects the ether balance, or an ERC20 token balance, of a specific address.

 All these matchers assume that the given transaction is the only transaction mined in its block.

 ### `.changeEtherBalance`

-Assert that the balance in ether of an address changed by a given value:
+Assert that the ether balance of an address changed by a specific value:

 ```ts
 await expect(